The-Balance-FFXIV/balance-static/content/jobs/melee/reaper/fight-tips.md

 - Gallows

 **What about Enshroud?**
-- This depends on when your group wants to use their raidbuffs on Thordan.
-Some groups may use them later which would mean you would overcap on gauges and abilities while waiting for the raidbuffs.
+- This depends on when your group wants to use their raid buffs on Thordan.
+Some groups may use them later which would mean you would overcap on gauges and abilities while waiting for the raid buffs.
 If this happens use the Enshroud after Gluttony in this Re-Opener and try to end on Soul Slice -> Gibbet/Gallows.

 **The late Soul Slice and the Gibbet/Gallows:**
 - Be sure that your last GCDs, before Thordan becomes untargetable again, are Gibbet/Gallows and Soul Slice.
 Using Gibbet/Gallows this late before Thordan becomes untargetable will help us to not drop our enhanced Gibbet/Gallows buff.